barotto/IBMulator/README.md

 `dev` paramenter must be set with the address and port to connect to in the form `address:port`, for example `dev=192.168.1.100:6667`.
 * `modem`: virtual modem that connects and receives calls over the network.

-If you need to use both a mouse and a serial device, you have to configure a PS/2 mouse in `[gui]:mouse` (default).
+* `speak`: Braille 'n Speak synthetizer.

+If port B is configured as `auto` and no device is connected, it will be DISABLED.

-The serial port will keep its mode and connections open when a state is restored.
-The only exceptions are for `modem` and `serial mouse`.
+The serial ports will keep their mode and connections open when a state is restored.
+The only exceptions are for `modem` and mouse (via the `[gui]:mouse` setting) modes.
 Both modes always take precedence and will be forced if the machine is configured with one of them when a state is saved.
-The modem will be reset to its default state and drop any active connection.
+The modem will be reset to its default state and it'll drop any active connection.

+*Note*: Only one mouse and one modem can be installed at a time.

 #### Modem connections